tharveyster/PHP-JavaScript-Event-Calendar/README.md

 Hovering over a day block will present you with a popup that allows you to add a new event or view events for that day (if any exist).

-When adding an event, you can enter the event title, select whether it is public or private, give other users the ability to view it by entering their usernames, and even give them the rights to delete the event if you wish.
+When adding an event, you can enter the event title and description, select whether it is public or private, give other users the ability to view it by entering their usernames, and even give them the rights to delete the event if you wish.
 Private events can only be seen by you or other users that were given access.
 Public events can be seen by any registered users.

+There is a 50 character limit for titles, and a 250 character limit for descriptions.
+Each one has a character counter to keep track of how many characters you've used.

 When viewing events, it shows you all of the above information, and also includes a "Delete" button if you are the event creator, or were granted delete rights for someone else's event.
 Unregistered users can only see the title of public events, and nothing more.